Sarabamon (Coptic bishop of Saint Pishoy Monastery): Early life

 He was born Azer Qalid Bastarous (عازر قليد بسطاورس) in Armant, Luxor, Kingdom of Egypt, on February 20, 1937.
 He joined the Monastery of the Virgin Mary of the Syrians, and was tonsured as a monk on Tuesday, December 8, 1959.
 He chose the name Sarabamon (arabized version of Serapamon) as the date of his consecration corresponded to the 28th of Hathor, which was the feast day of the Martyrdom of Saint Serapamon the Bishop of Nikiou.

 On Sunday, February 24, 1963, he was ordained a Presbyter.
 He was later elevated to the dignity of Hegumen on Sunday, June 25, 1967, and was designated as the monastery's confessor.

 Episcopate

 On Sunday, June 17, 1973, corresponding to the Feast of Pentecost, he was consecrated a General Bishop by the hands of Pope Shenouda III.
 Later, on Sunday, May 29, 1977, he was enthroned as Bishop and Abbot of the Monastery of Saint Pishoy.

 On Wednesday, January 31, 1996, he was granted the Great Schema, in recognition of his completion of over 30 years of monastic piety, and service.
 The Monastery also held a celebration commemorating his 60th year of monasticism on December 2, 2019.

 During his episcopate, he was a member of the Holy Synod's Monasteries and Monastic Affairs Committee, Rites Committee, and Diocesan Affairs Committee.
 He was also responsible for overseeing the construction of new monasteries in Europe and North America.

+He received the Order of the Two Niles from Sudan.